Maesla/Vehicle-Detection/writeup_template.md

 This class is called Window_Creator and can be found in cell #8.

 The main method is get_complex_windows.
 This method returns an window array.
 I have used several sizes.
-From 50 to 250 with an overlap = 0.5.
+From 50 to 250 with several overlaps

-The windows are calculated only in the road, so the skyline is ignored
+The windows are calculated only in the road, so the skyline is ignored.
+For small windows, for example, only the horizon is scanned and with not overlapping.

+![alt text][windows]

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):